 We recommend you follow these five tips when submitting a reference request:

-Time and time again at Teach Away, we see instances where two candidates have been interviewed and shortlisted for hire.
+Time and time again, we see instances where two candidates have been interviewed and shortlisted for hire.
 It was the candidate who had completed references that was awarded the job offer.
 Following the correct process for submitting references will serve you well in your teaching job search.

 From the whole Teach Away team, we want to wish all of our teachers interviewing for teaching jobs right now the very best of luck with their applications!